Australia's Climate, Sustainability, and ESG Reporting Requirements and Laws in 2024 - Last Updated: August 22, 2024

 Climate risk and corporate sustainability reporting has been a major business topic around the world.
-Certain markets like the EU, UK, and New Zealand have already enacted sustainability and climate disclosure laws, while the US SEC is expected to announce its own ruling in 2024.
+Certain markets like the EU, UK, and New Zealand have already enacted sustainability and climate disclosure laws, while the US SEC announced its own climate disclosure requirements in 2024 as well.
 Australia's Treasury Department notes that climate-related risks 'are material to global financial risk', and companies and banks need to start assessing and communicating those risks to investors and other stakeholders:

 "To ensure Australia remains aligned with major international capital markets, disclosure obligations need to be credible and comparable to other prominent jurisdictions.
 They need to provide investors with decision-useful information about the financial risks that firms face from climate change and provide regulators with information to identify and manage systemic risks" - Australian Treasury

-According to the announcement, Australia's Treasury will lead the development of a broad sustainable finance framework for Australia, of which climate-related disclosure will form one part.
+According to the announcement, Australia's Treasury is now leading the development of a broad sustainable finance framework for Australia, of which climate-related disclosure will form one part.
 These new developments are also in-line with the Australian government's net zero emissions target by 2050

 Given that the evolution of Australia's climate, sustainability, and ESG regulations and standards can be challenging to track, we’ve prepared this guide to summarize the new standards the Australian government is proposing, and what they mean for organisations in 2024 and beyond.